JDVila/MockLesson/Variables.md

 &bull; <b>;</b> - and we close our statement with a ";" or semicolon.<br>
 <br>
 <h1>Naming Conventions</h1>
 Java likes it when you follow the rules.
 Java developers also like it when you follow the rules.
-Java will get angry at you if you use certain words as vaiable names.
+Java will get angry at you if you use certain words as variable names.
 These words are called <b>Reserved Words</b>.
 <h3>Reserved Words</h3>
 Java will absolutely yell at you if you use any of the following words to name things in your code:<br>
 <br>